 How should I complain?

-To register a complaint, centres must log onto AI and click on ‘Complaint Form’.
-Once all the relevant information has been added, the form can be submitted to ABMA Education.
+To register a complaint on AI, log onto AI and click on ‘Complaint Form’.
+Once all the relevant information has been added, the form can be submitted to ABMA.

 What will happen to my complaint?